Preparing for PG study at City

 Once you have confirmed and registered, you can look ahead to starting with us.
 Here you can find out more about timetables, key dates for your calendar and reading lists.

 Preparing to start

 On Registration Day you will complete the formalities of registration, this will include checking all students eligibility to study in the UK (so you will need to bring your passport/visa), and issuing your student card.
-The first batch of course materials will also be distributed including a number of text books (these can be heavy so you are advised to bring a small wheeled suitcase or similar).
+The first batch of course materials will also be distributed including a number of text books.

 There is no required preparation prior to the course.
 Before joining the BPTC you will have completed a Qualifying Law Degree or the Graduate Diploma in Law, which will have covered the most important legal subjects, particularly crime, contract, tort and, to some extent, land law.
 Knowledge of the fundamentals of these subjects will therefore be assumed on the BPTC, and you will be doing a range of exercises in which you will be applying law from these areas in advising and representing clients.
 It may be advisable that you ensure that your understanding of these subjects is refreshed, because on the BPTC the focus will be on using the law in order to achieve results for your clients, rather than in developing your understanding of the law.
 If you have studied evidence before, you may wish to revise your knowledge of it too, as it is an essential part of life at the Bar, but there is no need to have any detailed knowledge of this subject as it is taught on the BPTC.

 You will be emailed your timetable for Registration (14th September for full-time students and 12th September for part-time students) and Induction Week (the week commencing 17th September) in late August/early September.
 Timetables for the remainder of Term 1 will be issued during Induction Week.